Thinking of moving to Mexico? Join us and discover this wonderful country.

 Culture and society

-The Mexican culture current situation is a product of the mix of the indigenous tradition with the Spanish culture inherited from colonisation.
+The Mexican culture current situation is a product of the mix of the indigenous tradition with the Spanish culture and the Transfers within the territory inherited from colonisation.
 In addition, the proximity of the United States has tinged some of its areas with modernity.
 Mythology, traditions and current affairs intermingle, giving the country a truly unique character.